sakasikai/blm-mll/source/Command line tools.md

 ## Single-label Learning Commands

 BioSeq-BLM is an updated system of BioSeq-BLM sharing the same single-label learning functions and command line tools.
 In this section, we move the command lines sections from blm manual to this documen.
 And group them as single-label learning commands serving as a comparison with multi-label learning commands in the next section.
-The intention of this format is for the scenario in which users deal with both single-label learning and multi-label learning tasks.
+The intention of adding this section is for the scenario in which users deal with both single-label learning and multi-label learning tasks.
+For complete materials for these scripts, please refer to [manual](y).

-~~In addition, blocks like Feature Extraction and Feature Analysis are independent from learning paradigm,~~
+These section introduces scripts about feature extraction, feature analysis and one-stop function for conduting single-label learning tasks using services provided by other scipts.